techmyth/techmyth.github.io/content/posts/how-to-install-and-use-powercli-on-archlinux.en.md

     - VMware
 ---

 In this blog I will be showing you how to install the PowerCLI tool specifically on the ArchLinux operating system.
 Archlinux is an advanced Linux distribution that is characterized by being simple and lightweight.
-Additionally it offers the user full control in managing and modifying everything related to the system.
+Additionally, it offers the user full control in managing and modifying everything related to the system.

 Well, to install and use PowerCLI we have to install Powershell first.
 PowerShell is a cross-platform automation and configuration tool.
 PowerShell has a large number of commands oriented to system administration.
 But at the same time, PowerShell is a full-featured programming language that allows writing functional programs.
 There are many Powershell-based administration tools from different manufacturers such as: